 Dual agency is rare in the real estate world because most buyers and sellers want to find an agent who is loyal to them and has their best interests at heart.
 Still, if you find yourself in a dual agent situation, there is much to know.

 There’s another important decision most homebuyers must make: getting the right home loan.
 Different lenders may offer different terms, rates, or perks that may fit a buyer best.

-SoFi offers mortgage loans with competitive rates, the possibility of a low down payment, and a team of mortgage loan officers who can answer all questions.
+SoFi offers mortgage loans with competitive rates, an online application, and mortgage loan officers who can answer your questions.

 SoFi Loan Products